How to Bend EMT Conduit

 EMT (electrical metallic tubing), sometimes called "thin-wall conduit," is a form of rigid metal conduit used where circuit wires must run in exposed locations, such as in basements, along the surface of walls, or in outdoor locations.
-The Electrical Code generally requires extra protection for wires in these exposed locations, and EMT is one approved method for providing that protection for circuit wires where sheathed cable is insufficient.
+The Electrical Code generally requires extra protection for circuit wires in these exposed locations, and EMT is one approved method for providing that protection where sheathed cable is insufficient.
 In EMT installations, individual wire conductors are pulled through the metal conduit to link the various fixtures and outlets along a circuit.

 EMT can be fitted in any number of ways, including with mechanical elbows and sweep fittings that can be joined to straight lengths of conduit with union connections.
 These fittings quickly add to the cost of installation, however, so most pros cut corners by simply bending straight lengths of conduit to form sweeping angles.
 In addition to saving money, bended sweeps make it easier to pull wires through the conduit.

 EMT is fairly rigid, but it's also easy to bend, provided you have the right tool and technique.
 The right tool is a conduit bender, and the right technique mostly involves measuring properly to account for the bend.
 A conduit bender is a standard tool owned by nearly all electricians, but for DIYers, the tool can be leased from home improvement centers or tool rental outlets.